Tarun1877220/Discord-Schedule-Bot/README.md

-# DiscordScheduleBot
+# EducationalThings

-View schedule for Chelmsford High School using a Discord bot.
-Other features such as individual schedules are available.
+View schedule for Chelmsford High School with additional features such as a personal schedule or viewing others schedules.
+Use >help after addding the bot to view all.

 Download: tinyurl.com/bpanmv4v